hackclub/hackclub/workshops/meme-generator/README.md

 }

 #meme-canvas {
   width: 300px;
 }
 ```

-So in this CSS code, we first change our heading's font and font size, then we apply a background color to our body, and at last we select the meme canvas by it's ID and set its width to 300 pixels.
+So in this CSS code, we first change our heading's font and font size, then we apply a background color to our body, and finally we select the meme canvas by it's ID and set its width to 300 pixels.

 That's it!
 This is all the CSS we'll be doing in the workshop.

 ### 3) JavaScript

-Now, in our `scripts.js` file:
+Now, navigate to our `script.js` file and:

 * Make a `function` called `generateMeme`, which will take: `image`, `topText`, `bottomText`, `topTextSize`, `bottomTextSize` variables as the function arguments.